Farley's & Sathers Candy Company: Ferrara Pan Candy

-With the success of Lemonheads, the company expanded the fruit candy line with Cherry Chan, packaged in a box with a picture of an mustachioed, sinister-looking Asian.
+With the success of Lemonheads, the company expanded the fruit candy line with Cherry Chan, packaged in a box with a picture of a mustachioed, sinister-looking Asian.
 Alexander the Grape and Mister Melon soon followed.
 Bowing to some protest, and to create a common naming convention for the similar products, the names were changed: to Cherryheads, Grapeheads, and Melonheads, respectively.

 In addition to the above products, Ferrara also produced Jawbreakers, Boston Baked Beans, Red Hots (cinnamon imperials), Long Fellers (panned licorice pieces), Gr-r-r-oats, and a minty chewing gum called Try-umph.

 In addition to sales of their own products, Ferrara Pan also acted as a distributor for products such as Kraft Toblerone chocolates.
 When Kraft ended that relationship in 2008, Ferrara invested more than $20 million in 2009 to develop and distribute its own version of a product with very similar packaging and characteristics of the lost Toblerone line.
 This product is no longer available.

 The son of Salvatore Ferrara II, the fourth generation, was seen as the successor of his father at the business.
 The son, named for his grandfather Nello, was a minor league hockey player, with a desk in the company's headquarters.

 After a hundred years in business, the families controlling the company had grown in numbers, and splintered in what they wanted from the company.
 Dividends, capital appreciation, positions for themselves and family members, and/or power and prestige.

 It was finding a way to satisfy these varying wants and needs that would consume the greatest amount of time and effort in making a deal to sell the company.